SKA-ScienceDataProcessor/integration-prototype/sip/science_pipeline_workflows/ical_dask/README.md

 distributed.scheduler - INFO -   Scheduler at:     tcp://172.18.0.3:8786
 ```

-8. Check if the same IP is exported in *dockerfiles/Dockerfile.pipeline_bind* in a string
+8. Check if the same IP is exported in *dockerfiles/Dockerfile.pipeline_bind* and in *dockerfiles/Dockerfile.worker_bind* in a string
 ```
 ENV ARL_DASK_SCHEDULER=172.18.0.3:8786
 ```